vgkinis/student_projects/content/projects/isotope_calibration_unit.md

 a motivated student to work on a new and exciting project on ice core instrumentation development.
 We are interested to investigate the use of microfluidics and in particular piezo-actuated micropumps for high-resolution ice core analysis.
-In particular, we would like to develop a very low flow, automated module for the calibration of laser spectroscopy measurements of the stable isotopes of water in ice cores as well as in atmospheric vapor at very low humidity environments (such as the polar ice core drilling sites in Greenland and Antarctica).
+Our goal is to develop a very low-flow, stable and automated module for the calibration of laser spectroscopy measurements of the stable isotopes of water in ice cores as well as in atmospheric vapor at very low humidity environments (such as the polar ice core drilling sites in Greenland and Antarctica).
 The project can also be extended to